Reese McGuire: Pittsburgh Pirates (2013–2016)

 As a high school catcher, Major League Baseball (MLB) analysts praised McGuire's defensive ability, and analysts projected he would be taken in the first round of the 2013 MLB draft.
 The Pittsburgh Pirates selected him 14th overall, the highest draft selection for a high school catcher since 2008.
 At the time, McGuire had committed to play college baseball for the San Diego Toreros.
 He signed with the Pirates on June 18, earning a $2.36 million signing bonus in the process, and was assigned to the Rookie-level GCL Pirates.
 In his professional baseball debut on July 4, McGuire recorded four hits, three RBI, and two doubles.
 After hitting .330 with 11 doubles and 21 RBI in 46 Gulf Coast League games, McGuire was promoted to the Class A Short Season Jamestown Jammers at the end of August.
 He appeared in only four New York–Penn League games, going 4-for-16 with a walk in the process.

 McGuire was one of several highly regarded prospects to join the Low-A West Virginia Power for the 2014 season.
 As a South Atlantic League prospect, McGuire demonstrated at 1.8-second pop time behind the plate, as well as consistent contact hitting.
 Batting .277 with one home run and 19 RBI through the midway point of the season, including a 19-game hitting streak in May, McGuire was named a South Atlantic League All-Star.
 He finished the season batting .262 with three home runs and 45 RBI in 98 games.
 After the season, McGuire added 15 pounds of muscle and told reporters that he wanted to "come up with a consistent approach at the plate and stick with it" in 2015.

-McGuire opened the 2015 season with the Class A-Advanced Bradenton Marauders of the Florida State League (FSL).
+McGuire opened the 2015 season with the High-A Bradenton Marauders of the Florida State League (FSL).
 After hitting .259 to start the season, with 10 stolen bases and throwing out 14 opposing base stealers, McGuire was named an FSL All-Star in June.
 He finished the season batting .254 with 15 doubles and 34 RBI.
 While McGuire's defensive ability received praise from coaches, his offense was not as well-developed by the end of the season.
 After two consecutive seasons seeing his batting average decrease, McGuire joined the Glendale Desert Dogs of the Arizona Fall League to improve his offense.
 In 14 games there, he hit .294 with five extra-base hits.

 McGuire was one of 12 Pirates prospects invited to attend spring training with the team in 2016.
 After being reassigned to minor league camp in March, he opened the season with the Double-A Altoona Curve.
 One of the youngest players on the team, McGuire showed more consistency and discipline at the plate, drawing walks and keeping his batting average above .250, although he still lacked power.
 In 266 at bats across 77 games, he hit .259 with one home run and 37 RBI.